eyenikeyev/ticket-lifecycle/README.md

 </p>

 <h1 align="center">osTicket - Ticket Lifecycle Examples</h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.
+This tutorial assumes you have completed both the installation and configuration of osTicket<br />
 </p>
 <p>
 <h2>Environments and Technologies Used</h2>